ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 ### What is needed to make the dApp production-ready

-Please make sure you read and consider the checklist in [Dapp pre-launch checklist](dapp_prelaunch) before you launch your dApp.
+Please ensure you read and consider the checklist in [dApp pre-launch checklist](dapp_prelaunch) before you launch your dApp.